kshedden/stats206/introds/content/topics/what_is_statistics.md

 wage growth, but also low inflation.

-A system that is in a constant state of structural change is said to be "nonstationary", or "dynamic".
+A system that is in a constant state of structural change is said to be "nonstationary".
 Standard methods for analyzing data from other settings may not give meaningful results here.
 It is often possible to carry out meaningful empirical research by analyzing data obtained from such systems, but it is very important to be aware that